-Larry Catten provided an overview and answered questions.
-Horatio Skeete made a motion to recommend approval to the Executive Board of Resolution 2019-01 for an EDA Partnership Planning Assistance Grant in the amount of \$75,000 and matching funds of up to \$35,357 funded through annual assessments paid by SEAGO member entities.
+Patrick O'Donnell made a motion to approve Resolution 2019-01 for an EDA Partnership Planning Assistance Grant in the amount of \$75,000 and matching funds of up to \$35,357 funded through annual assessments paid by SEAGO member entities.
+Mayor Laws seconded the motion.